310mc/https-310mc.github.io-tl/source/_posts/sub_story/crimsons_pure_heart.md

 {% endbubble %}

 {% bubble Midori %}
 Yes.
-He’d been struggling for a long time as a low man — low *mascot* on the totem pole.
+He’d been struggling for a long time as a low man— low *mascot* on the totem pole.

 I’m from a greengrocer, so that’s another reason why I’ve been secretly cheering him on… I’m so, so happy to hear that he’s finally getting popular…♪
 {% endbubble %}